cvut/zuul-spring-support/README.md

 ### Java-based configuration

-If you prefer Java-based configuration instead, then you can simply extend our [OAuth2ResourceServerConfigurerAdapter][], define security rules and provide your `ResourceServerTokenServices`… that’s all you need to secure resource provider (and register Spring’s `DelegatingFilterProxy` of course)!
-There’s also a convenient [RemoteResourceTokenServicesBuilder][] for `RemoteResourceTokenServices`.
+If you prefer Java-based configuration instead, then you can simply extend our [OAuth2ResourceServerConfigurerAdapter][], define security rules and provide your `ResourceServerTokenServices`… that’s all you need to secure resource provider (and register [springSecurityFilterChain][] of course)!
+There’s also a convenient [RemoteResourceTokenServicesBuilder][] for [RemoteResourceTokenServices][].

 ```java
 @Configuration